By Neil Merrett

 Here the satisfaction of sending an enemy boss to their death to the ground below is balanced with the frustration of falling to your death should you drop a small distance below that is no longer visible on screen.

 Likewise, you can manage to take out a group of enemies that surround the player through the use of special moves, but this is undercut when you are trapped in an unavoidable animation cycle that allows enemies to beat you down before even getting up.

-As the Double Dragon series has almost always done, there is a satisfaction to beating a boss with a series of perfectly timed attacked just as the character gets off the ground, leaving him helpless.
-But it’s less fun when the same tactics are used in retaliation as they are if trying to play the game as a battle of martial arts skills and not game design bugs.
+As the Double Dragon series has almost always done, there is a satisfaction to beating a boss with a series of perfectly timed attack just as the character gets off the ground, leaving him helpless.
+But it’s less fun when the same tactics are used in retaliation as if trying to play the game as a battle of martial arts skills and not game design bugs.

 Likewise, there are moments when enemies cannot move to the very lowest part of the screen, although the player cannot also hit them.
 As such, you are left unable to influence the game world without moving back into danger,

 Design choices necessitated by hardware limitations and strange programming quirks of the past can become harder to love when other developers can take retro-style formats and attach whole new levels of dramatic or gameplay depth to them by learning from newer games.

 Mastery of the game ultimately relies less so on the game’s overpowered hyper moves, including an attack that can satisfyingly let the player volley bad guys in the air with separate attacks, but understanding the game’s programming limitations.

 When climbing up a ladder, the player often has no choice to be hit if bad guys are waiting at the top for them.
 However, if they immediately climb back down briefly, the enemy will attempt a jump attack and often fall to their death of a cliff or scree edge.